e-psi-lon/e-psi-lon/README.md

 ### 🧑‍💻 About me

-I'm an 18-year-old university student in first year of Computer Science.
+I'm an 18-year-old university student in second year of Computer Science.
 In high school I studied:
 - 🧮 Math
 - 💻 NSI (*Numérique et Sciences Informatiques*)